EduardoZepeda/coffee-bytes-hugo/content/posts/software-architecture/caracteristicas-basicas-de-una-api-rest/index.en.md

 * PUT: Create a new resource or update it if it already exists.
 * PATCH: Edit a part of a resource
 * DELETE: Delete a resource
-* HEAD: Like GET but without getting the resource.
+* HEAD: Like GET but without retrieving the resource body.
-* OPTIONS: Ask the server for supported methods before making a request to them
+* OPTIONS: Ask the server which methods it supports before making requests to it

 For details on each method consider reviewing the [official documentation on HTTP request methods](https://developer.mozilla.org/es/docs/Web/HTTP/Methods).

 ### Use plural nouns, not verbs for URIs.

-A REST API is a representation of resources, so we always refer to objects, plural.
+A REST API represents resources, so we should always refer to resources using plural nouns.

 Actions are specified in HTTP methods, so leave them out of your URIs.